 In the build up

-Eat as you normally would (unless of course you have a rubbish diet of processed and fast food!), ideally balanced meals based around fresh food you prepare yourself in the build up and drink plenty of water to ensure you are fully hydrated.
+Eat as you normally would (avoiding processed and fast food), ideally balanced meals based around fresh food you prepare yourself in the build up and drink plenty of water to ensure you are fully hydrated.

 In the days prior to an Ultra Marathon it’s essential to ensure your system is as prepared as it can be, so our users often drink a Night Fuel in the evenings prior to an event as this helps to feed and nourish your muscles while you’re asleep and in your most restorative state.
 They will also ensure they are drinking plenty of water during the day for at least a week before their race to ensure they are hydrated.

 Sipping an energy fuel the day before can also help with this process and if you have travelled, especially abroad then the vitamins and minerals in the energy fuel help to replenish your fatigued state.
 If you fly, drink plenty of water while you’re in the air to avoid dehydration.

 Morning of the event

 Avoid a ‘heavy on the stomach’ and large breakfast - we mean fry ups, too large a bowl of porridge etc. Having too much in your stomach is not going to help you when you start to run.
 Go for a calorific but easy to absorb breakfast like Morning Fuel and supplement this with a banana and/or some seeds.
 Or simply have a FeelGoodBar as they are energy dense yet light on the stomach and are very nutritious.

 Sip an energy fuel just after breakfast and on the way to the start line too.
 The alternative is to have a Sports Jelly 15 minutes before the race starts.